-- Teaching your cat how to love being groomed and handled (essential for long-haired cats and trips to the vet)
+- Happy Grooming: Teach your cat how to love being groomed and handled (essential for long-haired cats and trips to the vet)

-- Teaching your cat how to use a cat flap
+- Teach your cat how to use a cat flap

-- Teaching your cat how to wear a harness and lead (useful if you live in an area where it is not safe for your cat to roam freely)
+- Teach your cat how to wear a harness and lead (useful if you live in an area where it is not safe for your cat to roam freely)

-- Teaching your cat how to come when called
+- Teach your cat how to come when called

 - … and lots of fun things such as rolling over, giving a “high five”, retrieving an object and lying down etc on cue.